tcrouzet/md/2022/01/lecriture-assistee-par-la-machine.md

 **Describe where to find heat.**

 The astronauts will have to find a way to generate heat.
-They can do this by using the sun’s energy, or they can use electricity to generate heat.
+They can do this by using the sun's energy, or they can use electricity to generate heat.

 **But they will be attacked by the creatures.**